 Storms battering the Midwest bring tornadoes, hail and strong winds

-DETROIT (AP) — Severe storms barreled through the Midwest, unleashing a curtain of heavy rain, gusty winds and tornadoes throughout the region that forecasters warned could stretch into Wednesday morning.
+DETROIT (AP) — Severe storms continued to barrel through the Midwest early Wednesday, unleashing a curtain of heavy rain, gusty winds and tornadoes that forecasters warned could spill out of the region.

-Tornadoes were spotted after dark Tuesday in parts of Michigan, Indiana and Ohio.
-Portions of Illinois, Kentucky and Missouri were also under a tornado watch, according to the National Weather Service.
+The tornadoes were first spotted after dark Tuesday in parts of Michigan, Indiana and Ohio, while portions of Illinois, Kentucky and Missouri were also under a tornado watch, according to the National Weather Service.

+As the storms raged on in the pre-dawn hours Wednesday, the National Weather Service in Pittsburgh warned that a tornado in northeastern Ohio could cross into Pennsylvania.
+Parts of West Virginia were also under a tornado warning.

-In southwestern Michigan, two tornadoes blitzed the city of Portage near Kalamazoo, destroying homes and commercial buildings, including a FedEx facility that was ripped apart.
+Hours earlier in southwestern Michigan, two tornadoes blitzed the city of Portage near Kalamazoo on Tuesday night, destroying homes and commercial buildings, including a FedEx facility that was ripped apart.

 There were no serious injuries immediately reported, but city officials said in a news release that the twisters knocked out power to more than 20,000 people.
 Most of them would be without power until late Wednesday, city officials said.